htomeload/pieces-code/README.md

 All code and library will separate by topic, so please use list of topics below as index.

+* angularjs-type-declarations
+	- Available lists of data types which can be declarated and how to defines in AngularJS 2.
 * auto-rotation-php
 	- Fix wrong rotation images in img tag based on combined PHP method and CSS inline.
 * confirm-inline-html